jeffington/jeffington.github.io/index.md

 <a href="/assets/images/projects/pretold/screenshot-port-10.png"><img src="/assets/images/projects/pretold/screenshot-port-10.png" alt="" class="img-thumbnail img-ipad-port"></a>
 __The main page of preTOLD, left panel is input, right panel is output__

-I implemented our design using the Xamarin.iOS tools.
-We chose Xamarin because Elite had an existing Windows .NET codebase.
-Xamarin enabled us to re-use the exact same calculation code across both Windows and iOS.
-To facilitate even more code sharing, we designed the data model using the ViewModel design pattern.
-This enabled us to share some UI logic (such as input validation) and has made testing and general maintenance much easier.

-One of the major features of preTOLD is the ability to export your flight plans as a PDF "TOLD Card".
-The TOLD Card is a standardized way of displaying and sharing flight information.
-Using the application <a href="https://www.paintcodeapp.com">PaintCode</a>, I created the TOLD Card as a custom view.
-This enabled us to easily switch between light and dark color schemes, export the TOLD Card to PDF without a third party library, as well as enable other custom interactions.

 <a href="/assets/images/projects/pretold/screenshot-port-11.png"><img src="/assets/images/projects/pretold/screenshot-port-11.png" alt="" class="img-thumbnail img-ipad-port"></a>
 <a href="/assets/images/projects/pretold/screenshot-port-12.png"><img src="/assets/images/projects/pretold/screenshot-port-12.png" alt="" class="img-thumbnail img-ipad-port"></a>
 <a href="/assets/images/projects/pretold/screenshot-port-13.png"><img src="/assets/images/projects/pretold/screenshot-port-13.png" alt="" class="img-thumbnail img-ipad-port"></a>
 <a href="/assets/images/projects/pretold/screenshot-port-14.png"><img src="/assets/images/projects/pretold/screenshot-port-14.png" alt="" class="img-thumbnail img-ipad-port"></a>
 <a href="/assets/images/projects/pretold/screenshot-port-15.png"><img src="/assets/images/projects/pretold/screenshot-port-15.png" alt="" class="img-thumbnail img-ipad-port"></a>
 __TOLD Card Page in preTOLD__

-Developed with C#, .NET, and Xamarin iOS tools.

-Only available on the Apple B2B Store.
-Product demos available upon request.
-Learn more at [C-130J preTOLD™ Product Page](https://www.elitetest.com/engineering-services/aviation-software-services/c-130-pretold), [Elite Homepage](www.elitetest.com/)

 ### Cardley